andrei-prokhorov/bodybuilding-ranking/README.md

 ## Key Performance Indicators

 ### Kendall-tau correlation coefficient
 The [Kendall-tau correlation coefficient](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kendalltau.html#scipy.stats.kendalltau) measures the similarity between a predicted ranking and the actual ranking.
-It is proportional to the "difference" between correctly and incorrectly predicted rankings, where difference is measured by the number of pairwise inversions required to obtain the actual ranking from the prediction.
+It is proportional to the "difference" between correctly and incorrectly predicted rankings, where the "difference" is measured by the number of pairwise inversions required to obtain the actual ranking from the prediction.
 This metric tends to zero for a random ranking, and a perfect or reversed ranking gives a value of 1 and -1, respectively.
 Below is a plot comparing our models according to the 30-day rolling averages of this metric for the IFBB organization, bikini division, open class competitions.
 We see that all models presented here produce nearly the same results.

 ![image](https://github.com/jessicadesilva/bodybuilding-ranking/assets/74026509/90947980-0123-46ac-9f27-70b4ba84879d)